 The Writing Center offers seminars in Communicating Policy exclusively for currently enrolled LBJ School of Public Affairs graduate students.
 Communicating Policy seminars address different types of public affairs writing, including policy memos, op-eds, and grants.

-Spring 2014 Seminar Schedule
+Fall 2014 Seminar Schedule

 Writing the Policy Memo